 These multidrug-resistant bacteria create a challenge for doctors.
-Patients with conditions caused by these types of bacteria not only endure longer hospital stays, but they may have to be put on many drugs in hopes that one of the medications or the combination of medications will work.
+Patients with conditions caused by these types of bacteria not only endure longer hospital stays, but they may also have to take many drugs in hopes that one of the medications or the combination of medications will work.
 Often these drugs can be toxic and ineffective.
 Patients infected with antibiotic-resistant bacteria are more likely to die from their illnesses.

 To Prescribe or to Not Prescribe?
-TOP

 So when is an antibiotic right for you?
 That is for your doctor to decide.
 In cases when your doctor decides against antibiotics, it is most likely because a virus causes your condition or it will go away without medication.